Modern Slavery Statement

 - We will continue to influence national strategies and policies through engagement with various organisations.

-A working group spearheaded by the Police, Fire and Crime Commissioner and the Force Director of People and Resources has been formed with representatives from SCO, SFRS and SP covering areas such as procurement, MSHT, safeguarding and human resources.
-This group will measure and monitor progress and produce reports where necessary highlighting the progress of the action plan.
+A task and finish group spearheaded by the Police, Fire and Crime Commissioner and the Force Director of People and Resources meet as and when required and includes representatives from the SCO, SFRS and SP covering areas such as procurement, MSHT, safeguarding and human resources.

 This statement demonstrates our commitment to ensure that both now and in the future that there is no Modern Slavery or Human Trafficking in our business dealings or supply chains.

-The Statement shall be continually reviewed and updated annually.
+The Statement shall be continually reviewed and updated.